flastar-fr/FlaPU2Engine/README.md

     - [ ] Display chars
   - [ ] Random 8 bits number generator
   - [ ] Input system
-- [ ] Support to interruptions
+- [ ] Support for interruptions
 - [ ] Better way to select a program
 - [x] Better error messages
 - [x] Remove case sensitivity for keywords
-- [x] Be able to have more than 255 memory
+- [x] Be able to have more than 255 memory cells
 - [ ] GUI
   - [ ] See / draw main window
   - [ ] Basic number display